ismirk/orderentry/DEPLOYMENT.md

 # Deployment Guide: Railway (Backend) + Vercel (Frontend) + CI/CD

-This guide will help you deploy your Go backend to Railway and your Svelte frontend to Vercel with automated CI/CD using GitHub Actions.
+This guide will help you deploy your Go backend to Railway and your Svelte frontend to either Railway or Vercel with automated CI/CD using GitHub Actions.

 ## Prerequisites